Pack Up Survival Mode, Put It on the Shelf

 Hear each thought thud as it lands in the box.
 See the weight of it pile up.

 Now fold the flaps, press the tape down.
-It sticks with a sharp rip sound.
 The box is sealed.
 Strong.

 Look up and picture a shelf in the room… maybe above a dresser, maybe floating.
 Lift the box, feel its weight, and slide it onto the shelf.
 Hear the wood creak a little, then settle.